 Location: St. Joseph, Missouri

 The saltine cracker is a pantry staple in many American households.
-Those little crackers and their creator, Frank L. Sommer have quite the story to tell.
-In 1869, when frank was just a teenager, he moved to St. Joseph, MO with his family and got a job at bakery.
-He use the skills he gained there to found the F. L. Sommer Biscuit Company.
+Those little crackers and their creator, Frank L. Sommer, have quite the story to tell.
+In 1869, when Frank was just a teenager, he moved to St. Joseph, MO with his family and got a job at bakery.
+He used the skills he gained there to found the F. L. Sommer Biscuit Company.
 His business was very successful, but his real claim to fame was the “Premium” Soda Cracker – a title awarded to his crackers along with the Blue Ribbon of Excellence at the Buchanan County Fair in 1876.
 This small-town creation exploded into a nation-wide phenomenon, taking on the name Premium Saltines and helping to form what we now know as Nabisco.

 Not surprisingly, Sommer put as much thought and attention to detail into his home as he did his business.
 The two and half story brick Italianate home was constructed in 1872 and features huge windows, a skylight, and black walnut wood.
 Although there is no record of such, it is rumored that esteemed St. Joseph architect E.J.
 Eckle is responsible for the property, as he also built Sommer’s factory, which still stands just three blocks away.

 As is the case with so many of our nation’s treasured architectural gems, the “Cracker House” (as it has now affectionately been dubbed) fell into grave disrepair – having been converted into apartments in the 1950s, abandoned by an absentee land owner, and eventually seized by the city.
 That’s when the Cracker House Project stepped in.